-- Critical and double-use technologies, key technologies for leadership and industrial qualification, and technologies developed under programs and projects of particular interest to Spain, including telecommunications, artificial intelligence, robotics, semiconductors, cybersecurity, aerospace technology, defense technology, quantum and nuclear technologies, energy storage, nanotechnologies, biotechnologies, advanced materials and advanced manufacturing systems - > Supply of fundamental inputs (energy, strategic connectivity services, raw materials, or food safety) - > Sectors with access to sensitive information - > Media (specifically, investments in audiovisual communication services will be governed by Act 7/2010, the General Act on Audiovisual Communication)
+- Critical infrastructures - Critical and double-use technologies, key technologies for leadership and industrial qualification, and technologies developed under programs and projects of particular interest to Spain, including telecommunications, artificial intelligence, robotics, semiconductors, cybersecurity, aerospace technology, defense technology, quantum and nuclear technologies, energy storage, nanotechnologies, biotechnologies, advanced materials and advanced manufacturing systems - > Supply of fundamental inputs (energy, strategic connectivity services, raw materials, or food safety) - Sectors with access to sensitive information - Media (specifically, investments in audiovisual communication services will be governed by Act 7/2010, the General Act on Audiovisual Communication)

-In practice, the challenge is identifying the activities included in each of these sectors and, as such, the investments that will be subject to the authorization regime because of the breadth of the wording of the law, which does not include criteria for materiality, and, in the case of the critical nature of infrastructures, because the list of critical infrastructures in Spain is confidential.
-Thus, in each case, the activities carried out by the company that is the object of the investment must be analyzed to determine whether they fall under the scope of application of the authorization regime.
-The draft regulation on foreign investment provides some pointers that may be useful in this regard.
+In practice, the challenge was identifying the activities included in each of these sectors and, as such, the investments that are subject to the authorization regime because of the breadth of the wording of the law, which did not include criteria for materiality, and, in the case of the critical nature of infrastructures, because the list of critical infrastructures in Spain is confidential.
+The implementing regulation of the law, in force as of September 1, 2023, seeks to help define the activities included in certain strategic sectors, clarifying what is meant in each of them, by referring to the relevant EU implementing legislation.